andimoto/case_buspirate_v4/README.md

-# Case for Bus Pirate v4
+# Case for Bus Pirate v4 (and v3.6)
-This is a SCAD Model for a Bus Pirate v4.
+This is a SCAD Model for a Bus Pirate v4 (and v3.6).
+I added buttons and lightguides.
 Original design comes from here:
 <br>
 for BusPirate v4: https://www.thingiverse.com/thing:431167 by spapadim